IP Routing: BGP Configuration Guide, Cisco IOS Release 12.4T

 It is possible to configure BGP peers that exchange both unicast and multicast Network Layer Reachability Information (NLRI) where multiprotocol BGP routes can be redistributed into BGP.
 Multiprotocol extensions, however, will be ignored by any peers that do not support multiprotocol BGP.
 When PIM builds a multicast distribution tree through a unicast BGP network (because the route through the unicast network is the most attractive), the RPF check may fail, preventing the MDT from being built.
 If the unicast network runs multiprotocol BGP, peering can be configured using the appropriate multicast address family.
 The multicast address family configuration enables multiprotocol BGP to carry the multicast information and the RPF lookup will succeed.

-For more information about IP multicast, see the "Configuring Basic IP Multicast" module.
+For more information about IP multicast, see the "Configuring IP Multicast" configuration library.

 NLRI Configuration CLI